-From 2002 to 2004, there has been no change in 2 hours or less of daily screen time among 12th grade students in our school
+From 2000 to 2002, change in 2 hours or less of daily screen time could not be assessed.

 Many social and environmental factors influence the decision to be active.
 Successful strategies to promote physical activity include educating individuals and developing policies to create environments that support being physically active.